dtcenter/ufs-case-studies/docs/source/2019MemHeat.rst

 2019 Memorial Day Heat Wave
 =====================================

-A heat wave occurred on the weekend of 2019 Memorial Day across the Southeast U.S.
+A heat wave occurred on the weekend of 2019 Memorial Day across the Southeastern U.S.

 ..............................
 Model Configuration and Datasets